July 10 - 14, 2017

 Wednesday, July 12 at 9 am Gates Center

 Guest: Dr. David Yarborough, University of Maine Professor and Extension Blueberry Specialist

 Dr. Yarborough will share the story of Maine’s noble, agricultural heritage symbol – the wild blueberry.
 First used by the Native Americans for their flavor, nutrition, and healing qualities, blueberries have been harvested commercially in the state since the 1840’s, and continue to be grown today across 44,000 acres in fields and barrens that stretch along the Downeast coast to the state’s southwest corner, becoming a leading economic industry in Maine.

-Thursday, July 13 - 9 am Gates Center
+Thursday, July 13 at 9 am Gates Center

 MDI’s Working Waterfront, Then and Now